Mufasa: The Lion King: Voice cast

+In addition, Sylvia Tirix as Zala, another elderly yellow baboon and a member of Rafiki's former troop.

 Production

 Development

 In September 2020, it was announced that a follow-up film to the live-action-styled CGI photorealistic 2019 remake of The Lion King (1994) was in development, directed by Barry Jenkins.
 It is his fourth feature directorial role and first in blockbuster filmmaking.
 Reports indicated a story centered on Mufasa during his formative years, with additional scenes focusing on the events after the first film, comparing the structure to that of The Godfather Part II (1974).
 By this point, Jeff Nathanson, the previous installment's screenwriter, had completed a draft of the script.
 The film was officially announced, with the title of Mufasa: The Lion King at the 2022 D23 Expo.

 On December 13, 2023, the Hollywood Handle reported that the plot would involve Rafiki telling the story of Mufasa to his granddaughter, Kiara, marking the character's first on-screen appearance in an animated feature film since The Lion King II: Simba's Pride (1998), the direct-to-video sequel to the original animated film.
-Regarding any adaptation from Simba's Pride, Jenkins stated that "some stuff" from the canon is very much alluded and referenced, but it is not an adaptation.
+Regarding any adaptation from Simba's Pride, Jenkins stated that "some stuff" from the canon was very much alluded and referenced, but it would not an adaptation.